grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

   ![Negative bucket definition](neg-bucket-def.svg)

-  where the `schema` is choosen as above.
+  where the `schema` is chosen as above.

 ## Limiting the number of buckets